fakedrtom/SVAFotate/README.md

 This file can be found in the [supporting_data](https://github.com/fakedrtom/SVAFotate/tree/master/supporting_data) folder.
 The BED file was compiled using information gathered from the publicly available CCDG, gnomAD, and 1000G SV callsets.
-AF related data (including HOM_REF, HET, and HOM_ALT counts, where available), were parsed from these into a single BED file.
+AF related data (including HOM_REF, HET, and HOM_ALT genotype counts, where available), were parsed from these into a single BED file.
 CCDG and 1000G data were provided with GRCh38 alignments, but gnomAD data was generated using GRCh37 alignments.
 These have been converted to GRCh38 using [UCSC's command-line liftover tool](https://genome.ucsc.edu/cgi-bin/hgLiftOver).
 A